rusanu/ember-dc/README.md

 ## Introduction

-Ember DC Components - Multi-Dimensional charting built to work natively with crossfilter rendered with d3.js (dc.js)
+Ember DC - Multi-Dimensional charting built to work natively with crossfilter rendered with d3.js (dc.js)

 I just started wrapping the components so bare with me